cspwcspw/Yet-Another-Energy-Monitor/README.md

 best fit (rather than the more complex linear interpolation) would be easier.
 I coded up the steps at
 https://www.varsitytutors.com/hotmath/hotmath_help/topics/line-of-best-fit
-to find the best fit approximation, and ran it on the values in the table above.
+to find the best fit approximation, and ran it on the values (not this table - this was done before I normalized ADC readings into percentages).
-It puts the best-fit line as (`m` is slope, `b` is intercept)
+It calculates the best-fit line as (`m` is slope, `b` is intercept)
 ```
 Calculated m = 9.80, b=5.41
 ```